 Jennifer Jae Gutierrez joined IPI in 2017.
 She provides leadership and strategic direction for the research center, with more than fifteen years of experience as a preservation administrator, photograph conservator, and conservation educator.
 Jae has a MSc in Art Conservation from the University of Delaware specializing in photograph conservation.
 Prior to her appointment at RIT, Jae was the Arthur J. Bell Senior Photograph Conservator at the Center for Creative Photography (CCP) where she established the institution’s conservation department.
 Before that, she held a faculty appointment in the Art Conservation Department at the University of Delaware (UD) where she taught undergraduate- and graduate-level courses in preventive conservation, conservation ethics, and the conservation of photographic materials.
 She also served as Associate Director of the Winterthur/University of Delaware Program in Art Conservation from 2010-2012.

-Jean-Louis Bigourdan joined IPI in 1994 and his research has focused on the effects of enclosures and microenvironments on photographic film stability and the effects of cycling environmental conditions on library and archives materials.
+Jean-Louis Bigourdan joined IPI in 1994 to research the effects of enclosures and microenvironments on photographic film stability and the effects of cycling environmental conditions on library and archives materials.
 His research contributions led to the development of practical strategies for preserving film collections and most notably the development of FilmCare.org.
-Currently, his research focus is quantifying the impact of temperature transitions on library and archive materials.
-In 2016 he received the Silver Light Award for outstanding career achievement in moving image archives from the Association of Moving Image Archivists (AMIA) in recognition for his contributions to the field of film preservation.
+In 2016, he received the Silver Light Award for outstanding career achievement in moving image archives from the Association of Moving Image Archivists (AMIA) in recognition for his contributions to the field of film preservation.
+In 2021, he retired from his position as Senior Research Scientist and was awarded Emeritus status for his dedication to the field and IPI.

 Senior Research Scientist